BMW 3 Series Touring review

 There are a choice of powerful but efficient four and six-cylinder petrol and diesel engines.
 Most cars are rear-wheel drive, but the impressively smooth BMW xDrive four-wheel drive system is a £1,500 optional extra on some models and is a serious answer to the Porsche Macan and Range Rover Evoque.

 The Touring is available in SE, Sport, M Sport, Modern and Luxury trims.

 Our choice: 320d SE Touring

-Even so, the well proportioned and neatly detailed BMW 3 Series Touring is still a handsome, classy-looking machine and to our eyes, is more attractive than the standard four-door saloon.
+The 3 Series fails to attract as much attention as its sleeker rivals like the Mercedes C-Class Estate or Volvo V60.
+Even so, the well proportioned and neatly finished Touring is still a handsome, classy-looking machine and, to our eyes, is more attractive than the standard four-door saloon.

 This is where the BMW 3 Series Touring excels.
 The front-engine, rear-wheel-drive layout is designed to entertain drivers, while BMW’s Drive Performance Control system allows you to set up the steering, throttle response and stability control settings as desired.

 The six-cylinder 330d diesel engine delivers huge performance, but the 2.0-litre diesel is still a decent performer and returns better fuel economy.
 It'll manage over 60mpg yet do everything a 3 Series should - largely negating the need for the thirstier but lively 328i petrol.

 The range will soon be extended to include a six-cylinder 335i petrol and more efficient 320d Efficient Dynamics, but no matter which engine you choose you can be assured that you're driving one of the finest handling family cars on sale.

 If you ski, or regularly drive in inclement weather, the xDrive four-wheel drive system is worth looking at.
 It's a £1,500 option, and primarily sends drive to the rear wheels.